afreenshagufta/afreenshagufta/README.md

 # 👋 Hi there, I’m **Shagufta آفرین**

-> 🛡️ Cybersecurity & CS Masters student by day, chai-powered portfolio builder by night.
+> 🛡️ Cybersecurity enthusiast & CS graduate student by day, chai-powered portfolio builder by night.
 > I break things (legally) so others don’t have to.

 ---